williamahartman/MovieViz/readme.md

 I've been using MoviePass for a little while, so I've seen a lot of movies in that past year.
 With the service falling apart, I thought it would be fun to take a look at all the data on all the movies I saw in theaters in 2017 and 2018.

 The data is visualized with [D3](https://d3js.org/).
-All the data is pulled directly from a [Google Sheet](https://docs.google.com/spreadsheets/d/1Ex4A6yFXT0QUCWTioNcop896I6CWirV6ZZ3-H6UPvig/edit?usp=sharing) with [Tabletop.js](https://github.com/jsoma/tabletop) on page load.
+All the data is pulled directly from a [Google Sheet](https://docs.google.com/spreadsheets/d/1Ex4A6yFXT0QUCWTioNcop896I6CWirV6ZZ3-H6UPvig/edit?usp=sharing) with [Papa Parse](https://www.papaparse.com/) on page load.
 Some of the data in the sheet comes from [OMDb](http://www.omdbapi.com/), but most of it is stuff I entered myself with a Google Form.
 The ratings are pulled in from my Letterboxd account.
 With this setup, anytime I add a new movie to the spreadsheet, the viz updates automatically.

 I referenced [these](https://bl.ocks.org/mbostock/4063318) [projects](https://bl.ocks.org/micahstubbs/89c6bd879d64aa511372064c6cf85711) for the calendar chart and [this project](https://bl.ocks.org/DimsumPanda/689368252f55179e12185e13c5ed1fee) for the stacked bar chart.
 I used [this stylesheet](http://thomasf.github.io/solarized-css/) for the Solarized Dark color scheme.
 SVG patterned fills were adapted from [this project.](https://github.com/iros/patternfills)

 ## Setting up the Spreadsheet

 The column names are used in the viz, so its probably simplest to start from a copy of [this spreadsheet](https://docs.google.com/spreadsheets/d/1Ex4A6yFXT0QUCWTioNcop896I6CWirV6ZZ3-H6UPvig/edit?usp=sharing).
+You'll need to select "Publish to the web" to make the csv file available.

+In `charts.js` you need to add this information:
+- The public URL of the sheet.
+This is the one you'll see under the "Publish to the web" menu, not the one you edit from.
+It should have `2PACX` in it.
+- The `gid`s of the the four relevant worksheets ("Movies", "Memberships", "Events", and "Spans").
+You can find these values by looking for the `gid=` in the URL when editing that worksheet in Google Drive.

 ### Setting up OMDb